omararaj2170/Omar-IPTV/README.md

 # Omar-IPTV
-This is the repo For Omar-IPTV.
+This is the official repo For Omar-IPTV.

 # Here we have 10000 Channels and we have a link to watch our iptv for FREE